ShazibRahman/mpv-youtube-live-chat-relay/README.md

 1. Download the repository and place it in your MPV `scripts` folder.
 2. The script automatically activates for YouTube links matching the regex `youtu%.be/([%w_-]+)`.
 You can modify this regex if you’d like it to work with other patterns.
+3. The auto trigger regex can be found inside the main.lua file inside the init function of the script.
+4. In the lib/live_chat_overlay.lua file, you can modify the keybinds to your liking. [only for live streams]
+5. It will automatically download the live chat messages and display them in the chat overlay. [only for live streams]
+6. It has support for font size change, message timeout, and no of lines to be displayed, default values can be modified in the lib/live_chat_overlay.lua file. [only for live streams]
+7. For the past stream all the chats are downloaded and displayed in the subtitles. [only for past streams]